-The laughing kookaburra belongs to the kingfisher family but unlike most kingfishers that are brightly coloured they are plain coloured.
+The laughing kookaburra belongs to the kingfisher family but unlike most kingfishers that are brightly coloured these birds are plain coloured.
 They are a stocky bird with a large head, big brown eyes and a large bill.
 They have a white or beige head and front with brown wings and back.
 The front has pale wavy grey lines.
 The wings are speckled with sky blue spots, and the male of the species often has blue just above the base of their tail.
 The tail is reddish-orange in colour with brown bars across it and white tips on the feathers.
 There is a dark brown stripe which looks like a mask crossing each eye.
-They have a large bill which is black on the top and bone coloured on the bottom.

 Most kingfishers specialise in diving in to streams and ponds to catch fish however the laughing kookaburra rarely eats fish.
 Their diet instead consists mainly of reptiles and rodents.
 They will eat snakes, lizards, mice, insects and small birds and their young.

 They hunt their prey by staying still on a branch or perch waiting for the prey to pass by.
 When the prey passes by they will swoop down and land next to it taking it in their bill.
 They will usually bang the prey against a branch to kill it and then will swallow it whole head first.